mcwg/mcwg.github.io/resourcesSingle8e/sec2-1/index.md

 ## PPT for the section

 Very useful if you want to create your own pre-class videos.
+We recommend avoiding using these in class.
+Better spend the class time doing some active-learning activities like suggested above, and working on concept tests.

 *  [PPT slides (worked out examples)](https://github.com/mcwg/DATA/blob/master/PPTsSingle8e/Sec2-1.pptx)